dan7800/VulnerableAndroidAppOracle/Vulnerabilities/PrivateInfo/README.md

 The android app here demonstrates the need for awareness as to how your personal info is handled across the internet.
-Any details that you may save in an application may appear elsewhere if you have not read the terms of use or what the application may do with your data.
-In this particular example information that you enter in the application is submitted to the server that the app is set to send it to.
+Any details that you will save in an application may appear elsewhere if you have not read the terms of use or what the application may do with your data.
+In this particular example, information that you enter in the application will be submitted to the server that the app has set.

 Instructions For use
 1. Use Android Studio to run application with min API level 27